Schools selected for full GSGI review are noted with next to their names.

 Rainbow English Medium Primary School

-Rainbow Primary School, which opened in January 1994, is located just opposite Rainbow Secondary School in a residential area in the western part of the city.
-The school has grown since it opened and now has more than 600 students from various countries.
+Opened in January 1994 and is located just opposite Rainbow Secondary School in a residential area in the western part of the city.
+The school has grown since it opened and now has more than 600 students from various countries, with all classes in English.
 Their sports facilities include soccer/football fields, tennis and netball courts, and three swimming pools.
-Students participate in local independent school athletic competitions.

 Rainbow English Medium Secondary School